Medium/snowflake/README.md

 # Snowflake

-Snowflake is Medium's tool for planning and supporting our engineers' career development.
-You can read more about how we use this tool in our [growth framework documentation](https://medium.com/s/engineering-growth-framework).
-Our growth tool is hosted [publicly](https://snowflake.medium.com).

 At Plural we used this tool as a starting point and extended it to align with our career development framework

 ## Contributions